Introduction

 Results

 The transcripts were important, as they provided an efficient way of visually being able to examine the specific themes which I then translated into note form.
+I decided to colour code the notes from the transcripts because as a designer I find that this is the most effective way of translating information.
 This strategy enabled me to easily identify common elements and precisely understand how the participants viewed and remembered the interface.

 It is clear from the experiment that a common theme of ‘motion’ was prominent in all interviews.
 The video at the top of the page was commonly addressed and was remembered the most.
 This was predicted due to the secondary research from previous studies.
 However, my predictions were slightly off as “images” we not commonly brought up which was unexpected.
 Isola (2013) provides as insight and argues that not all images are memorable.
 Brown (2018), reviewed and concluded in his study that semantic images are the most memorable.
 Highlighting that users remember familiarity, as the study found that 82% of participants remembered the photos that included people (Brown, 2018).